 What is a beam angle?

+This trade-off between light spread and brightness makes is important to consider when choosing your fitting.
 If you purchase a new globe or fitting that has a much narrower beam than your current lighting, you may end up with dark spots in your room and bright spots directly under the new fittings.

 The below is a nice example of the differences in lighting outcomes between a narrow beam and wider beam light.

 Lights classified as narrow beam have a beam angle of 60 degrees or less, or at least have an option for an angle below or equal to 60 degrees.

 Narrow beam lights are identified by the symbol: